cozy/cozy-coclyco/README.md

 ## Goal

-`cozy-coclyco` is design to create Cozy instances, manage nginx vhost and Let's encrypt certificate issuance.
+`cozy-coclyco` is designed to create Cozy instances, manage nginx vhost and Let's encrypt certificate issuance.

 A single prime256v1 private key `/etc/ssl/private/cozy.pem` is used to issue certificates.
 For each created instance with domain `<fqdn>`, it create